- What to expect from a crowdfunding campaign

 The precrowd as a simulation of the crowdfunding campaign

-The precrowd is a simulation of the crowdfunding campaign with all the trappings and, among other things, is also used to test the ground to see how much capital can actually be raised.
-The tool for doing this is the expressions of interest in investment, which usually take the form of forms to be filled out in which you declare your interest in investing and the amount you plan to contribute.
+The precrowd is a simulation of the crowdfunding campaign with all the trappings and, among other things, also serves to test the ground to see how much capital can actually be raised.
+The tool for doing this are the expressions of interest in investing, which are usually in the form of forms to be filled out in which you declare your interest in investing and the amount of money you plan to contribute.
 There are two variables that drive the use of this tool.

 If a fixed start date is set, by which the precrowd must be closed and the campaign launched, the minimum goal will correspond to 10% more than the expressions of interest collected up to that point.